OpenCoreCH/blog/content/posts/solidity-line-split.md

 Now, this case is handled correctly as well.
 So is this the perfect Solidity line splitting algorithm that handles every input perfectly?
 No, definitely not.
 Unicode Line Breaking is very involved and [there is a 25 paper annex on this topic](https://unicode.org/reports/tr14/).
 While the algorithm handles some (commonly occuring) edge cases correctly, there are definitely others that could be problematic, especially with text in other characters (e.g., chinese ones).

-** Note that all code in this post is not thoroughly tested and only used for illustrative purposes.
-Usage at your own risk **
+**Note that the code in this post is not thoroughly tested and only used for illustrative purposes.
+Usage at your own risk**